DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ### How?

-* Ensure IaaS servers are domain joined to an approved, managed DfE domain
+* Ensure IaaS servers are domain joined to an approved, managed DfE domain (i.e. DEAD, TEAD, PPAD, REDPPAD, AD and REDAD) - these all benefit from consistent policies applied by the Cyber Security Team

+* If it is not possible to join to an approved, managed domain  request policies from Cyber Security.

 * [Microsoft - Audit Policy Recommendations](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations)